target/cloudpunch/docs/configuration.md

 - `-m, --hostmap` - Provide a hostmap file to determine where each instance created will be hosted on.
 See Hostmap Files below for more information

-- `-f, --flavor` - Provide a flavor file to determine the percentage of instances with specific flavors.
+- `-b, --flavor` - Provide a flavor file to determine the percentage of instances with specific flavors.
 This will override any flavor configuration.
 See Flavor Files below for more information

 - `-o, --output` - Specify an output file to save results to.
 Results will be printed to `stdout` if an output file is not specified

+- `-f, --format` - Format the results into the specified format.
+Can be yaml or json with yaml being the default

 - `-p, --password` - Provide a password or token to authenticate to OpenStack.
 This should only be used when in a non-interactive environment and the environment does not contain the password or token

-- `p2, --password2` - Password for second OpenStack instance if `--split` is used
+- `-p2, --password2` - Password for second OpenStack instance if `--split` is used

+- `-i, --reuse` - Enable reuse mode by providing an existing CloudPunch run ID.
+This will reuse any resources that belong to this ID and adjust the environment to match the new configuration

 - `--no-env` - Disables loading authentication information from the environment.
 Use this to force the OpenRC file over the environment

-- `--admin` - Enable admin-mode when staging the environment.
-This will create a tenant and user to be used by CloudPunch to contain anything created from the test.
-The tenant and user will be deleted when the test is complete

-- `--split` - Enable split-mode.
-This allows for two different OpenStack instances or regions.
-If doing separate instances, both environment and OpenRC files should be given for the second instance.
-If no second environment file is given, the first or default will be used.
-A second OpenRC file is required for both separate instances and regions.
-If enabled, `server_client_mode` must be enabled and `network_mode` must be "full".
-Servers will exist on the first instance and clients will exist on the second instance

 - `--manual` - Enable manual test start mode.
 After the environment is staged and ready but before the test begins, the user must press Enter to continue.
 Note that this requires interactive

-- `--reuse` - Enable reuse mode.
-After a test is complete the user will be asked to rerun the same test, a different test, or abort.
-Enabling this mode allows the use of the environment again before a tear down occurs.
-This can save a lot of time for large scale environments.
-Running the same test will simply start the test again on the slaves and report results again.
-Running a different test requires providing a different configuration file where values will be loaded.
-Note that this will override the current configuration so only values that require change should be changed.
-Also note that the `-o` option file will have a `-n` appended to the end (n being the test number)

-- `--yaml` - Display the results of tests in YAML format instead of JSON format

 - `--insecure` - Turn off SSL verification to the OpenStack API's